Christie Mclain – firstname.lastname@example.org

 If your student receives a missing assignment, it will be noted in your child’s agenda.
 It may be necessary to have a parent conference if missing assignments become excessive.

-Accelerated Reader Program(ASA students are required to achieve the 120 points per administration )
+Accelerated Reader Program(ASA students are required to achieve the 120 points per year )

 Reading is extremely important for all students.
 The Accelerated Reader program is a significant part of reading comprehension practice.
-We have found that children who take part in AR usually do well on the CRCT.
+We have found that children who take part in AR usually do well on the Georgia Milestones testing.
 Therefore, all students are encouraged to participate in the Accelerated Reader program.
 The library offers incentives for students who reach their goals throughout the year.

 IXL Program (ASA students are required to achieve the 80 points per administration)

 Math is extremely important for all students.
-We have found that children who take part in IXL usually do well on the CRCT.
+We have found that children who take part in IXL usually do well on standardized testing.
 Therefore, all students are encouraged to participate in the IXL program.
 There will be incentives for students who reach their goals throughout the year.

 Field Trip Policy